d-bl/GroundForge/Spiders.md

 > 4x5 legs: -5--------,    B-CDDD-AAA,    25666-5-22,    2566-535-2,    256-56325-,    -5-5663225,    5-5666-222

 (Please note: these matrices starts with "-".)
+Please note: for a traditional spider, a stitch like ctctctc has to be chosen in the heart of the spider.

 Another nice ground can be made when using the corresponding checkers-matrix, but set the tiling parameter to "brick".

 ## Spiders with a hole